edisonm/refactor/README.md

 How it works
 ============

-There are two groups of predicates, one to rewrite the source code, and other to manage such changes.
+There are two groups of predicates, one to rewrite the source code, and other one to manage such changes.
 The basic predicate that performs the transformation is replace/5, implemented in library(ref_replace).
-The predicates to manage such transformations are implemented in library(ref_shell), which provides methods to keep track of the modifications and to make the change to the files permanent.
+The predicates to manage such transformations are implemented in library(ref_shell), which provides methods to keep track of the modifications and to make the changes to the files permanent.

 Example of Usage
 ================